Alfredton

 Alfredton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 21 projects likely impacting the region.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 21 projects that could impact the region.
 Notable initiatives include the Western Highway Upgrade, Insignia Estate, Alfredton Community Hub, and Circular Economy Precinct.
-The following list details those expected to have the most relevance.
+The following details projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.